-Years ended June
+Years ended June 30, 2012 2011

-30, 2011 2010

-Current deferred tax
+Current deferred tax assets:

-asset:

-Allowance for

-doubtful accounts \$ 62,090 \$ 67,734
+Allowance for doubtful accounts \$ 58,327 \$ 62,090

-Inventory

-capitalization 35,634 35,090
+Inventory capitalization 34,234 35,634

-Inventory

-reserves 26,707 45,894
+Inventory reserves 26,902 26,707

-124,431 148,718
+119,463 124,431

-Noncurrent deferred
+Noncurrent deferred tax assets (liabilities):

-tax asset:

-Equipment and

-improvements 5,035 3,270
+Equipment and improvements (1,890) 5,035

-Franchise,

-trademarks and other
+Franchise, trademarks and other

-intangible assets 42,812 56,672
+intangible assets 28,953 42,812

-47,847 59,942
+27,063 47,847

-Total net deferred

-income tax asset \$172,278 \$208,660
+Total net deferred income tax assets \$146,526 \$172,278

-As of June 30, 2011, the Company was subject to potential Federal and State tax examinations for the tax years 2007 through 2010.
+As of June 30, 2012, the Company was subject to potential Federal and State tax examinations for the tax years 2008 through 2011.

 - 7. Credit Agreement and Term Loan The Company is a party to a bank loan agreement which provides the Company with a revolving credit facility of \$2,250,000, including a \$1,000,000 letter of credit subfacility and \$250,000 foreign exchange subfacility.
 Borrowings under the revolving credit facility bear interest at 2.50% per annum above the Adjusted LIBOR Market Index Rate, are guaranteed by all of the Company's subsidiaries and are collateralized by substantially all of the Company's and its subsidiaries' assets.
-The revolving credit facility matures October 30, 2011.
-During fiscal 2011 and fiscal 2010, there were no borrowings, letters of credit or foreign exchange contracts outstanding under the line of credit.
+The revolving credit facility matures October 30, 2012.
+During fiscal 2012 and fiscal 2011, there were no borrowings, letters of credit or foreign exchange contracts outstanding under the line of credit.
 The loan agreement requires maintenance of certain debt service coverage and leverage ratios and contains other restrictive covenants, including limitations on the extent to which the Company and its subsidiaries may incur additional indebtedness, pay dividends, guarantee indebtedness of others, grant liens, sell assets and make investments.
-The Company was in compliance with these covenants at June 30, 2011 and 2010. - 8.
+The Company was in compliance with these covenants at June 30, 2012 and 2011. - 8.
 Related Party Transactions The Company leases warehouse and office space under an operating lease from the Sheila Steiner Revocable Trust.
 The trustees of this trust are Sheila Steiner, her husband, William K. Steiner, and her son, Michael S. Steiner.
-Sheila Steiner, William K. Steiner, who is Chairman of the Board of Directors and a director of the Company, and Michael S. Steiner, who is President and a director of the Company, are trustees of another trust which is a principal shareholder of the Company.
+William K. Steiner is Chairman of the Board of Directors and a director of the Company and Michael S. Steiner is President and a director of the Company.
 Michael Steiner, individually, is also a principal shareholder of the Company.

-The lease was for an original three year term which commenced on November 1, 2005, with two threeyear renewal options in favor of the Company.
+The lease was for an original three year term which commenced on November 1, 2005, with two three-year renewal options in favor of the Company.
 The Company has exercised the second renewal option, extending the lease until October 31, 2014.
 The lease provides for annual rent increases commencing November 1, 2006 of 3% over the rent in the prior year.
 The Company bears the cost of real estate taxes, utilities, maintenance, non-structural repairs and insurance.
 The Company believes that the terms of the lease are comparable to terms that would be obtained from an unaffiliated third party for similar property in a similar locale.
-Annual rental expense under this lease was approximately \$116,100 in fiscal 2011 and \$112,700 in fiscal 2010.
+Annual rental expense under this lease was approximately \$119,600 in fiscal 2012 and \$116,100 in fiscal 2011.

-The Company paid a law firm, in which a director is Senior Counsel, approximately \$44,300 and \$53,100 in fiscal 2011 and 2010, respectively, for legal services performed.
+The Company paid a law firm, in which a director is Senior Counsel, approximately \$59,300 and \$44,300 in fiscal 2012 and 2011, respectively, for legal services performed.